riyansh100/Finetuning-Large-Language-Models-DeepLearning.AI-Project/README.md

 ---

-## Reproducibility

-- Record the exact package versions (export `pip freeze > requirements.freeze.txt`).
-- Log random seeds and training arguments in the notebook.
-The notebooks include seed-setting cells; confirm or change them for reproducible runs.

----

-## Results & artifacts

-In your repo, include a short `results/` folder or a `README_RESULTS.md` that contains:
-- Best checkpoint path and the exact `git commit` or notebook version used.
-- Quantitative metrics (validation loss, ROUGE, BLEU, accuracy) and sample generations (good and bad examples).

----

 ## Troubleshooting

 - `OutOfMemoryError`: reduce batch size, enable gradient checkpointing, or use 8-bit training.
 - Slow training: enable mixed precision, use a smaller model for iteration, or use `accelerate` to distribute training.
 - Tokenization issues: ensure the tokenizer and model match (same pretrained name) and the dataset is cleaned of unexpected tokens/newlines.

----

-## License

-Include a license file (e.g., MIT) appropriate for your project.
-If you used course materials, ensure you respect any licensing or usage restrictions from DeepLearning.AI and the model providers.

 ---